-Welcome to our “It’s Not Covered” series.
-For a fuller introduction of the series, read HERE.
-We hope these quick reads help you increase your understanding of your insurance coverage, clear up confusion and avoid preventable losses!
+Welcome to the NREIG “Is It Covered?” series.
+These quick reads help you increase your understanding of your insurance coverage, clear up confusion and avoid preventable losses!

 So, what’s the confusion?

 The Basic, Broad and Special Forms on which property policies are written offer different levels of coverage.
 Basic and Broad Form are “named peril” policies, meaning perils must be listed within the policy to be covered.
 Special Form is written on an “open perils” basis, meaning that unless that peril is excluded from the policy, coverage is included.
 Damage from the weight of snow, ice or sleet is not covered under the Basic Form, but only under the Broad and Special Form formats.
 Of those three formats, you will most likely see either Basic or Special Form offered in many insurance programs for investment properties.
 So, if you have Basic Form you will not be covered for damage resulting from the Weight of Snow, Ice or Sleet, but if you have Special Form, coverage for Weight of Snow, Ice & Sleet is included.